Existing customer? Login

 • Increase environmental sustainability

-Both methods also require a transportation management system (TMS) to ensure tracking visibility.
-In addition, a TMS allows businesses to perform routing scenarios to provide the best shipping costs and transit times.
+Both methods also require a transportation management system (TMS) to ensure tracking visibility and allow businesses to perform routing scenarios across various transport modes, providing the best shipping costs and transit times.

-The only difference is in the contract.
+That all said, the key difference lies with the contract.
 So, which one should shippers use?

 Find Your Shipping Partner